 Upstate Cancer Center receives grant from American Cancer Society to support patient transportation needs

-To help patients get the critical care they need, American Cancer Society community transportation grants are awarded at a local level to health systems, treatment centers and community organizations.
+To help patients get the critical care they need, ACS awards community transportation grants to health systems, treatment centers and community organizations.
 These grants are available in select communities through an application process and focus on addressing unmet transportation needs of cancer patients, particularly vulnerable populations experiencing an unequal burden of cancer.